Tracking protection / tracking pixels

 Some emails also request a read receipt (the email client to send a receipt back).
 We either ignore those or ask you.
 We never send read receipts without your knowledge.

-Your IP in outgoing
+Your IP in outgoing emails

 We ensure that when you send emails, we do not include your IP address or any other identifying information (besides your @private.ki email address and your display name) in the email headers.